DS-100/textbook/notebooks/ch11/gradient_descent_define.md

 The slope is negative, which means that increasing $ \theta $ will decrease the cost.

-If $ \theta = 16.5 $ on the other hand, the slope would be positive:
+If $ \theta = 16.5 $ on the other hand, the slope of the cost function is positive:

 ```python